Graylog2/graylog2-server/UPGRADING.md

 ## Breaking Changes

+### Migrating from legacy index templates to composable index templates

+Starting with Graylog 5.2, we are migrating from using [legacy index templates](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/indices-templates-v1.html) to [composable index template]
+(https://www.elastic.co/guide/en/elasticsearch/reference/7.17/index-templates.html).
+While this gives us more flexibility and predictability for field types in index mappings, this also requires that existing custom legacy index templates need to be migrated to composable index templates manually as well.

 ## Deprecation and Change in Functionality of GreyNoise Data Adapters

 - GreyNoise Community IP Lookup Data Adapters have been marked as deprecated.
 Existing Data Adapters can no longer be